sbabcoc/JUnit-Foundation/README.md

 Get the test class associated with the specified framework method.
 * `LifecycleHooks.getTestClassOf(Object runner)`
 Get the test class object associated with the specified parent runner.
-* `RunReflectiveCall.getAtomicTestFor(Object runner)`
-Get the atomic test associated with the specified test runner.
-* `RunReflectiveCall.getAtomicTestFor(FrameworkMethod method)`
-Get the atomic test associated with the specified method.

 ###### Exploring the Test Run Hierarchy
 ```java